ANAN-7000DLE MK-II Initial Setup

 - Protocol 2 uses a 1000BaseT (1gE) network connection.
 The amount of data being transferred between the radio and PC exceeds the capacity of a 100BaseT connection.

-Thetis Radio Control Software uses Protocol 2 firmware.
-Thetis is more advanced and requires the faster 1000BaseT network.
+Thetis Radio Control Software is more advanced than PowerSDR.
+The older versions required the faster 1000BaseT network.
 Not all ANAN radios can run Protocol 2 reliably if at all, especially the older ones.
 It depends on the FPGA chip on the board.
+The later versions of Thetis support either protocol automatically.
+The older ANANs still may not be able to run Thetis under Protocol 2 but with the later versions of Thetis they can now run Thetis under Protocol 1.

 Rob, W1AEX has an excellent tutorial on setting up the ANAN network connection.